escotoj/solid-workout-app/README.md

 ## GET_TODO

+- there is an error with the the way data is being saved (saves it as the previous day)
 - home page needs better styling.
 - add material icons to each page.
 - add floating action button to be in every page once logged in as a component